pypa/packaging.python.org/source/specifications/core-metadata.rst

 * An environment marker after a semicolon.
 This means that the requirement is only needed in the specified conditions.

-See :pep:`508` for full details of the allowed format.
+See :ref:`dependency-specifiers` for full details of the allowed format.

 The project names should correspond to names as found on the `Python Package Index`_.